-The Integrated Research Infrastructure for the Social Sciences (IRISS) project is addressing this fragmentation, establishing a new foundation for integration of data, analysis and platforms for social science research in Australia.
+The Integrated Research Infrastructure for the Social Sciences (IRISS) project is addressing this fragmentation, establishing a new foundation for the integration of data, analysis and platforms for social science research in Australia.
 The starting point for this infrastructure is a core foundation of data – its acquisition, documentation, harmonisation and dissemination for re-use.

 For 40 years ANU has maintained critical data infrastructure, the Australian Data Archive, to meet the needs of social science research.
-This project will extend and enhance that critical data infrastructure by developing integrated data and research infrastructure to meet the needs of the social sciences as well as related disciplines that build their evidence base on longitudinal, demographic and geo-spatial data.
+This project will extend and enhance that critical data infrastructure by developing integrated data and research infrastructure to meet the needs of the social sciences as well as related disciplines that build their evidence base on longitudinal, demographic and geospatial data.

 Who Will Benefit